LakshmisKshatriya/Pokemon-X-Team-Flare-Returns-Mod-/README.md

 What does this Mod change?
 - This mod changes the entire Team Flare these changes include: level, pokemons, 6 pokemon for each of the Scientists (Aliana, Bryony, Celosia, Mable, Xeros) and Lysandre.
-- pokemon stat changes
+- pokemon stat changes (Includes Level up skills and their abilities)
 - Wild Pokemon encounter changes
 - Top Elite& Gym leader changes
 - Enemy Mega evolutions occur more often
-- Some pokemons from Y are also avaible in this version
+- All pokemons from Y are also avaible in this version
+- Trainer changes
+- Some Pokemons now have gems as items (Dark Gem, Ghost Gem etc.) according to their type.
+This basically means that you can farm those gems.
+If you dont know what they do: If you have a Pokemon witha Normal gem then his next Normal attack does more damage but the item goes away.
 - and more!

 Why did I create this Mod?